rsiregar/wowchemytemp/content/home/teaching.md

  # CSS class.
  css_class = ""
 +++
 I was an Associate Instructor for ECN 160B "International Macroeconomics" at UC Davis in the Spring of 2019.
-Here is the syllabus: {{% staticref "files/Syllabus - ECN 160B - Siregar.pdf" %}}_syllabus_{{% /staticref %}}.
+Here is the syllabus: [syllabus](https://github.com/rsiregar/wowchemytemp/blob/master/static/files/Syllabus%20-%20ECN%20160B%20-%20Siregar.pdf)

 Previously, I worked as a Teaching Assistant in the following classes at UC Davis:
 - Money, Banks, and Financial Institution (Dr. Derek Stimel)